 This 2018 holiday spot from John Lewis and Partners shows the power of song and star power, and was one of the best brand videos to cap off the year.
 Granted, most companies wouldn’t be able to secure the rights to a two-and-a-half minute biography of Elton John, but the same principles can still be applied elsewhere.
 John Lewis & Partners is a department store, but you wouldn’t necessarily know that from the start.
 In fact, the first time you saw this, you probably Googled John Lewis & Partners.
 And that’s the point.
 You don’t have to get a star like Elton John (but it helps!).
 One big-overarching idea told with some creative, cinematic flare can do wonders for your brand awareness.

 Testimonials don’t have to be overly emotional, long, or serious.
-This Microsoft tablet ad is quick, using a combination of still shots, and in someways similar to an unboxing demonstration of the product, and testimonials from a successful pair of entrepreneurs.
-Their company is not famous, but the story is unique.
+This Microsoft Surface Laptop ad is quick, using a combination of moving shots and testimonials from a successful producer.
+She is not famous or well known, but the story is relatable.
 Enough to be a means to feature the product in a stylish way.
 It also brings a large brand like Microsoft down to a more personal, entrepreneurial level.

 Modern & Longform Video

 Digital marketing trends and the clickbait, social media-driven spaces that so much content exists in today would lead you to believe that attention spans are at an all-time low.
 Often that leads to the short, quick videos that lend themselves more to mobile devices and Instagram feeds.
 But more and more, longform storytelling is revealing itself as an extremely viable option.
 And the best brands are exploring longer videos and even series of videos.